Dominion, Nova Scotia: History

 Henry Mitchell, an experienced miner and mine manager, reopened the GMA shaft on Upper Mitchell Avenue in 1884.
 When Mitchell leased the mine from the GMA in 1884, "every vestige of what once had been a thriving mining community had disappeared.
 He had to build a small camp for himself to live in."
 All the houses had been removed to Lingan and Victoria years before.
 The mine employed an average of 60 men and boys.
 Houses were built for the miners and the coal was shipped on a railroad built by Mitchell that connected to the International Coal Company's railroad which carried it to the shipping piers in Sydney.
 Mitchell sold the operation to the International Coal Company in 1893, which in turn sold it to the Dominion Coal Company.
 It operated as the Old Bridgeport Mine until it was closed in 1894.

 The Dominion Coal Company operated Dominion No 1 Colliery from 1893 until it closed in 1927.

 By 1883, there was daily stage coach service between the Inter-Colonial Railway station at Sydney and the communities of Bridgeport (now Dominion), Little Glace Bay, Cow Bay, Lingan and Louisburg.
 In 1886, two years after Henry Mitchell reopened the old GMA mine, his son and later first mayor of the Town of Dominion, became the first post master at Bridgeport Mines.
 Like the community, the post office had a number of names over the years, some of which did not correspond to the name of the community.
 Bridgeport Mines post office was renamed Old Bridgeport Mines in 1887.
 When the town was incorporated in 1906, a petition to change the name of the post office to reflect the name of the new town was denied by the Post Office Department, which agreed only to drop the word ‘Mines’ from the name.
 It was not until 1940 that the post office was finally named ‘Dominion.’

+Due to an Italian-Canadian presence, there is an Italian Community Hall.